Community of Writers

 - Related activities that encourage a culture of writing

-Preliminary decisions about writing are shared by a staff of more than 50 students who meet every Friday to vote on manuscripts, interact with visiting writers, or play with writing prompts designed by the Chief Editors.
+Preliminary decisions about writing are shared by a staff of more than 50 students who meet every Friday to vote on manuscripts, interact with visiting writers, or play with writing prompts designed by the chief editors.
 Instead of one traditional deadline, manuscripts are submitted monthly and read anonymously.
 Editors remove names, post a ballot and submissions on the school website, and lead active discussions among the staff in grades 9-12.
 While all writing with positive reviews is held for consideration, the top pieces earn Writer-of-the Month prizes, which include a gift certificate to a local book store and an audio podcast posted on the Daedalus website with original student art.
 In 2017, links to spoken word and dance were included for the first time.

 - Coffee house readings